 Having credit insurance can also boost your chances of arranging for export finance.
 When you try to finance your export business, if the lender is assured that your invoices are covered by credit insurance, arranging for finance becomes easier because of reduced risk.

-The role of the ECGC is multifaceted, albeit within the scope of export credit risk management.
+The main ECGC functions are multifaceted, albeit within the scope of export credit risk management.

 Its primary role is to provide a variety of risk insurance products that cover losses and bad debts on exports.